-Encompassing everything from the sandy beaches of Ostend to the diamond city of Antwerp and surrounding the Belgian capital of Brussels, Flanders is the perfect choice for a short family break on the continent.
+Encompassing everything from the sandy beaches of Ostend to the diamond city of Antwerp and surrounding the Belgian capital of Brussels, there are plenty of reasons to choose a family break in Flanders.

-The northern, largely Dutch speaking, portion of Belgium can be reached by our overnight ferry from Hull to Zeebrugge or just an hour’s drive from our Dover to Calais crossing, making it a great option for that hassle-free escape.
-Besides a rich array of cultural treats, tasty waffles, tempting chocolates and fascinating architecture, you’ll soon discover this region is full of kids’ attractions – so make the most of your half term and check out why we think Flanders should be your next short break destination.
+This northern, largely Dutch speaking, portion of Belgium can be reached by our overnight ferry from Hull to Zeebrugge or just an hour’s drive from our Dover to Calais crossing, making it a great option for that hassle-free escape.
+Besides a rich array of cultural treats, tasty waffles, tempting chocolates and fascinating architecture, you’ll soon discover this region is full of kids’ attractions – so make the most of your half-term and check out why we think you should choose a family break in Flanders.

 Magnificent Mechelen: Fun Museums and Wildlife